Liu Rushi: Marriage to Qian Qianyi

 In 1640 Liu embarked on a campaign to marry the respected scholar Qian Qianyi.
 Dressed in men's clothing, she accosted Qian and requested his opinion on one of her poems.
 Qian apparently believed her to be a man, but later in the year he had established her at a specially built hermitage in the grounds of his Suzhou estate, called the "According to Sutra Studio".
-They married in 1641, whilst on a river cruise; Qian bestowing upon his bride the new name of Hedong.
+They married in 1641 on a river cruise; Qian bestowed upon his bride the new name of Hedong.
 Although he married her as a concubine, Qian treated Liu as his principal wife, and they were married in a formal wedding ceremony.
-Her affinity for cross-dressing persisted after they were married; she regularly wore men's clothing whilst in public and on occasion made calls on her husband's behalf whilst dressed in his Confucian robes (this affectation earned her the nickname rushi, "Confucian Gentleman", which also puns on her chosen name Rushi).
+Her affinity for crossdressing persisted after they were married; she regularly wore men's clothing in public and on occasion made calls on her husband's behalf dressed in his Confucian robes, earning her an alternative interpretation of her name "Rushi", which means a Confucian scholar or Rushi (儒士).

 After the collapse of the Ming dynasty in 1644, Liu tried to persuade her husband to commit suicide and martyr himself to the fallen Ming.
-Qian refused, instead choosing to organise the resistance movement against the newly established Qing regime.
+Qian refused, instead choosing to assist the growing anti-Qing resistance movement.
 In 1648, the couple had a daughter together.

 The last years of her life were difficult for Liu.
 In 1663, she entered the Buddhist laity, partly as a response to the destruction of her husband's substantial personal library, the Crimson Cloud-Storied Hall.
 After Qian's death in 1664, his creditors and enemies attempted to extort money from Liu; their machinations eventually drove her to hang herself.

 List of paintings

 Landscapes with Figures, album leaves, ink and color on paper.
 Freer Gallery of Art, Washington, D.C.

 Misty Willows at the Moon Dike, 1643, handscroll, ink and color on paper.
 Palace Museum, Beijing.

+Other paintings by Liu Rushi include "Mountain Village in Smoke and Rain(煙雨山村)", "Early Spring Garden Drama(早春園戲)", "Fragrance Far and Bright(香遠益清)" etc.

 Poetry

-During her life Liu was a prolific poet, publishing four collections of her work before the age of 22.
+During her life Liu Rushi was a prolific poet, publishing four collections of her work before the age of 22.
 Her calligraphy was noted for its bold, masculine strokes, using the "wild-grass script" style.
 Her solo anthologies included Songs from the Mandarin Duck Chamber and Poems Drafted by a Lake, and her poetry was published alongside her husband's in a number of his works.

+Other collections of poems by Liu Rushi include, "Grass on the Lake (湖上草)", "Wuyin Grass (戊寅草)", "Liu Rushi's Poems (柳如是詩)", "Hongdou Village Miscellanies (紅豆村莊雜錄)", "Plum Blossom Collection (梅花集句)", "Dongshan Sing Collection (東山酬唱集)", "Collection of Poems from Hedong (河東詩文集)", etc. In addition to poetry collections, calligraphy and painting works, Liu Rushi also wrote 31 Chidu (尺牘).

+Commemorate

-The Qing dynasty magistrate Chen Wenshu (陈文述) helped preserve her tomb and once helped rebuild it.
+The Qing dynasty magistrate Chen Wenshu (陳文述) helped preserve her tomb and once helped rebuild it.
 To this day, Liu Rushi's tomb still exists.